 Who Should Apply

-The Ratcliffe Hicks School of Agriculture (RHSA) is an excellent option for students who are interested in career fields related to plants and/or animals.
+The Ratcliffe Hicks School of Agriculture (RHSA) is an excellent option for students who are interested in career fields related to plants, urban forestry and/or animals.
 The programs provide a well-rounded education with hands-on and experiential learning from day one.
-RHSA students have the benefits and opportunities provided to all undergraduate students at the University of Connecticut, while receiving the personal attention of a small School community.
+RHSA students have the benefits and opportunities provided to all undergraduate students at the University of Connecticut, while receiving the personal attention of a small school community.

 How to Apply

 Students who are applying to the University of Connecticut are asked to indicate a first and second choice school/college and major*.
 This ranking option allows students who are interested in Ratcliffe Hicks to list the program as first or second choice.
-If you are interested in applying to the College of Agriculture, Health and Natural Resources for admission as a 4-year baccalaureate student with interests in animal and/or plant sciences, you may want to consider listing RHSA as a second choice on your application.
+If you are interested in applying to the College of Agriculture, Health and Natural Resources for admission as a 4-year baccalaureate student with interests in animal, urban forestry, and/or plant sciences, you may want to consider listing RHSA as a second choice on your application.
 Students can also select a first and second choice campus.
-Ratcliffe Hicks programs are only available on the Storrs campus.
+Ratcliffe Hicks is only available at the Storrs campus.

 Explore the menu options above for where on the application to declare RHSA as your first or second choice, depending on whether you are applying as a freshman or transfer student.